jochenalt/Ondine/docs/OmniWheels.md

-# Omniwheels - Make or Buy
+# Omniwheels

-What a stupid question.
 The omniwheel I was looking for should follow the idea of the [japanese patent 2001-191704](https://astamuse.com/ja/published/JP/No/2001191704) from 2001.

 <img align="left" width="300px" src="../images/omniwheel/japanese patent.jpg" >

-The [CAD model](https://github.com/jochenalt/Ondine/blob/master/CAD/OmniWheel.iam) has been designed to be 3D printed, which means that the space between the rolls and the spoke holding the wheels should be really tight in order to gain stability of the spoke.
-Omniwheels of this type that are made of steel can have a much simpler spoke, but having in mind that the full load is carried by typically one spoke with only some mm thickness requires carefull use of space available.
-This leads to a spoke with a constant distance to the rolls.

-When designing this, I played with the dimensions of the original patent, which big rolls are of a smaller width than the small rolls, running with one bearing only.
+The original patent has a surprising design of the big roll.
+Its width is much smaller than the small rolls, and it runs one one bearing only.
+Due to my poor japanese I was not able to find out why the authors chose a design so complex to manufacture.
+My [CAD model](https://github.com/jochenalt/Ondine/blob/master/CAD/OmniWheel.iam) needs to be 3d-printed, and the spoke of the patent is so thin, that this would never work.
+The spoke needs to carry the full weight, so it requires much more material on the spots where the bearings are held.
+In order to allow more material  in the little space available, I designed the spoke with a constant distant to the roll.

 <img align="left" width="300px" src="../images/omniwheel/japanese patent big roll.png" >

-A spoke like that is not 3d-printable, and due to my poor japanese I was not able to find out why the patent did the design of the big roll in a way so complex to manufacture.
-I ended up with big rolls of the same width like the small rolls, and spending two bearings to all rolls.
+I ended up with that design, that has an identical width of all rolls and two bearings each.

 <img align="left" width="100" src=""../images/omniwheel/omniwheel CAD total.jpg"/>
 <img width="200" src=""../images/omniwheel/omniwheel CAD cut.jpg"/>